 This applies where the employer is a `close company’ and the business provides a benefit to an individual who is a director or other office holder of the company (or a family member or someone in their household).
 Where this is so, the total for trivial benefits for directors which can be treated as exempt from tax is capped at a total of £300 in each tax year.
 This is known as the annual exempt amount.

 When the business provides a trivial benefit to a member of the office holder’s family or household, the cost of this counts as part of the office holder’s annual exempt amount.
 That is unless the member of the family or household is an employee and is taxable on the benefit in their own right as an employee or office holder of the same company.

-Please note that members of the office holder’s family or household who are also employees of the same close company each have their own annual cap of £300.
+Members of the office holder’s family or household who are also employees of the same close company each have their own annual cap of £300.
 As a UK contractor limited company owner, the trivial benefits of £300 per director per annum are one of the benefits when you run your own business.

 HMRC trivial benefits exemption

 To be exempt from tax and National Insurance (NI), the business will need to ensure the following four conditions are met when an employee or director receives trivial benefits:

 - If the cost of the benefit exceeds £50 inclusive of VAT, it will be taxable personally.
 Therefore, it should cost your company £50 or less each time; otherwise, the employee/business will need to pay tax / NI on this.

 - It isn’t cash or a cash voucher that you can exchange for cash.

 - The payment isn’t a reward for any work or performance.
 Therefore, this payment should not be part of the terms of their contract.